apereo/cas/cas-server-documentation/installation/Digest-Authentication.md

 # Digest Authentication

-Digest authentication is one of the agreed-upon methods CAS can use to negotiate credentials, such as username or password, with a user's web browser.
-This can be used to confirm the identity of a user before sending sensitive information, such as online banking transaction history.
+Digest authentication is one of the agreed-upon methods CAS can use to negotiate credentials with a user's web browser.
+This can be used to confirm the identity of a user before sending sensitive information.
 It applies a hash function to the username and password before sending them over the network.
 Technically, digest authentication is an application of MD5 cryptographic hashing with usage of nonce values to prevent replay attacks.
 It uses the HTTP protocol.

 Support is enabled by including the following dependency in the WAR overlay: